jhherre3/STM32F405-Flight-Controller-Tests/README.md

 The repository is organized as follows:

 - **datasheets/**: Component datasheets for easy reference.
+- **PrototypeV1/**: includes images and code I used for a quick prototype layout.
 - **SystemIntegrationTests/**: validation that oled will display accurate data.
 - **tests/**: Test code for verifying various peripherals and functionalities.
   - **sensor/**: Basic setup and instructions for each subsystem.